In this page we give an architecture overview on how BullMQ is implemented on top of Redis.

 When a job is added to a queue it can be in one of three states, it can either be in the “wait” status, which is, in fact, a waiting list, where all jobs must enter before they can be processed, or it can be in a “prioritized“ status: a prioritized status implies that a job with higher priority will be processed first, or it can be in a “delayed” status: a delayed status implies that the job is waiting for some timeout or to be promoted for being processed, however, a delayed job will not be processed directly, instead it will be placed at the beginning of the waiting list or at prioritized set and processed as soon as a worker is idle.

 Note that priorities go from 0 to 2^21, where 0 is the highest priority, this follows a similar standard as processed in Unix (https://en.wikipedia.org/wiki/Nice_(Unix), where a higher number means less priority).

 The next state for a job is the “active” state.
 The active state is represented by a set, and are jobs that are currently being processed, i.e. they are running in the

 processfunction explained in the previous chapter.
 A job can be in the active state for an unlimited amount of time until the process is completed or an exception is thrown so that the job will end in either the “completed” or the “failed” status.

 Lifecycle of a job - Flow Producer

-When a job is added by a flow producer, it can be in one of two states, it can either be in the “wait” status, when there aren't children, or it can be in a “waiting-children” status: a waiting-children status implies that the job is waiting for all its children to be completed, however, a waiting-children job will not be processed directly, instead it will be placed at the waiting list or at delayed set (if delay is provided) as soon as the last child is marked as completed.
+When a job is added by a flow producer, it can be in one of three states, it can either be in the “wait” or “prioritized“ or “delayed“ status, when there aren't children, or it can be in a “waiting-children” status: a waiting-children status implies that the job is waiting for all its children to be completed, however, a waiting-children job will not be processed directly, instead it will be placed at the waiting list or at delayed set (if delay is provided) or at prioritized set (if delay is 0 and priority is greater than 0) as soon as the last child is marked as completed.